Jackygfraz/CSC-3100-FinalProject/README.md

 * Add ons for login/ registration
   - [ ] Multifactor authentication (passport.js can help)
+  - [ ] Remove the password validation as a pop up on the login page as we can make this less annoying to deal with.
+  - [ ] Login should also check a DB or something similar for if the user is a professor or a student to give the proper redirect.

 ### Design interface for user, student, and faculty. ###